Aura

 The Carver frame appeared on Oprah's Favorite Things list three times (2016, 2018, and 2021).
 The Smith frame won the GOOD DESIGN Award, and Aura became Calm Tech Certified.
 The frames are sold through Best Buy, Target, and Amazon, with exclusive designs created for Target's retail partnership.

-Select Work
+Featured Work